This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The Benefits of Nature and Being Outdoors
+The Benefits of Nature and Being Outdoors Are for Everyone

 First, it’s important to understand why being disabled should not prevent anyone from getting outside to enjoy fresh air and activity.
-Researchers have found important mental and physical health benefits to spending time outside.
+Researchers have found important mental and physical health benefits to spending time outdoors.

 Anyone, but particularly someone living with the limitations of cerebral palsy, can benefit from the mood boost and other health effects of being in the fresh air.

-Just five minutes spent being active outside causes significant improvements in self-esteem, mood, and depression.
-One study found that even an easy walk in a park or any natural area outdoors can reduce signs of depression in the brain.[1]
+One study found that even a leisurely walk in a park or any natural area outdoors can reduce signs of depression in the brain.[1]
 Sunlight is also proven to boost mood and reduce depression and anxiety.

 While being active adds to the mood boost and physical health benefits, simply being outside in a natural area is enough to help us feel better.
 That means that someone with a physical disability doesn’t need much, just access to nature, parks, and natural areas.